ADD CONDITION

 What is CoughDrops-421 used for?

-CoughDrops-421 is used to temporarily relieve cough due to a cold, as well as occasional minor irritation, pain, sore mouth, and sore throat.
+CoughDrops-421 temporarily relieves cough due to a cold, as well as occasional minor irritation, pain, sore mouth, and sore throat.

 How should I use CoughDrops-421?

 For adults and children 2 years and over, dissolve the lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by a doctor.
-For children under 2 years, consult a doctor before use.
+For children under 2 years, ask a doctor.

 Are there any warnings associated with CoughDrops-421?